Vachathi case

 The Vachathi case involved a mass crime that occurred on 20 June 1992 in the village of Vachathi, in Dharmapuri district, Tamil Nadu.
 A team of 155 forest personnel, 108 policemen and six revenue officials entered the Tribal-dominated Vachathi village, searching for smuggled sandalwood and to gather information about Veerappan.
 Under the pretext of conducting a search, the team ransacked the villagers' property, destroyed their houses, killed their cattle, assaulted around 100 villagers, and raped 18 women.

-After a court order, the CBI began probing the case, which was also under the scope of the NHRC.

-On 29 September 2011, a special court in India convicted all 269 accused officials under the SC/ST Prevention of Atrocities act and 17 for rape.
+After a court order, the CBI began probing the case, which was also under the scope of the National Human Rights Commission.
+On 29 September 2011, a special court in India convicted all 269 accused officials under the SC-ST Prevention of Atrocities act and 17 of those for rape.
 Fifty-four of the original accused had died by the time of the convictions; the remaining 215 were sentenced to jail.

 Background

 Vachathi is a village located in Dharmapuri district, 300 km away from the state capital Chennai.
 During June 1992, the villagers, who were mostly tribals, prevented forest and revenue officials from entering the hamlet.
 The officials complained that the villagers were involved in sandalwood smuggling and aiding Veerappan, a notorious forest brigand.
 During the evening, 269 officials, being 155 forest personnel, 108 policemen and six revenue officials, raided the village and herded the villagers under a tree.
 A hundred men from the village were brutally assaulted while 18 women were gangraped.
 The raid continued for two days when the hamlet was demolished.